Adèle de Batz de Trenquelléon: Collaborating with Chaminade

 In 1808 her mother visited a friend who worked at a hospital in Figeac.
 While telling this friend in the hospital waiting room about her daughter's group another man, Hyacinthe Lafon, in the waiting area overheard their conversation and told the baroness that the association's goals and purposes sounded similar to group to which he belonged, based in Bordeaux, that Chaminade had founded.
 Lafon suggested that her daughter and Chaminade begin corresponding.
-The baroness bought the group to her daughter's attention and she and Chaminade begin corresponding at once.
+The baroness brought the group to her daughter's attention and she and Chaminade begin corresponding at once.
 He soon sent some information about his group to her and circa 1809 the association had re-shaped itself in accordance with the organization and spirit of Chaminade's movement.

 With the return to power of Napoleon in 1809, the government authorities resumed the policy of suppression of religious organizations and detained Chaminade.
 Trenquelléon saved their good work though her quick thinking and social position and saw her association able to continue its goals.
 In November 1808 she chose to reject an offer of marriage that had been made to her, which later turned into a choice to renounce marriage forever.
 Despite suffering from a severe illness in 1810 she resumed her work of care for the sick and the education of the poor, as well as her correspondence with the members of the association.
 But soon she began to dream about founding a religious congregation composed of some of the women of the association that would be engaged in the care of the poor.
 Chaminade saw a parallel to developments in his own foundations and invited her to join him.
 However she would have to wait to fulfill her dream for she had to nurse her father through a critical illness, not to mention of the persisting government restrictions on religious organizations nationwide.